To find out more about our remote education provision, scroll down to the bottom of this page and click on the document link.

 Coronavirus Support Available

-Financial support available with short-term living costs such as food, gas and electric, essential household applicances and school uniforms.
+Financial support is available with short-term living costs such as food, laptops, gas and electric, essential household applicances and school uniforms.
+School staff can help you complete the online form.
 Find out more by calling 582000 or visit: http://www.lancaster.gov.uk/emergency-assistance-grant

 Every Mind Matters provides free advice linked to mental health and wellbeing for children, young people and adults.
 If you or anyone in your family are struggling with mental health difficulties, please speak to either Mr Smith, Mrs Boswell or Mrs Taylor so we can look at the support and services available.